ibexa/documentation-developer/docs/update_and_migration/from_3.3/to_4.0.md

 composer recipes:install ibexa/compatibility-layer --force
 ```

-Please, make sure that `Ibexa\Bundle\CompatibilityLayer\IbexaCompatibilityLayerBundle` is last in your bundle list in `config/bundles.php`.
+Make sure that `Ibexa\Bundle\CompatibilityLayer\IbexaCompatibilityLayerBundle` is last in your bundle list in `config/bundles.php`.

 Next, clear the cache: